eduadiez/DNP_PROVISIONING/README.md

 $ docker-compose logs -f
 ```

-**Note**: In case of having the port 8888 occupied, you should change them in the file docker-compose.yml by other.
+**Note**: In case of having the port 8080 occupied, you should change them in the file docker-compose.yml by other.

 ## Generating a tar.xz image

 [xz](https://tukaani.org/xz/) is required

 ```
-$ docker save dnp_ethforward:dev | xz -9 > dnp_ethforward.tar.xz
+$ docker save dnp_provisioning:dev | xz -9 > dnp_provisioning.tar.xz
 ```

-You can download the latest tar.xz version from here [releases](https://github.com/dappnode/DNP_ETHFORWARD/releases).
+You can download the latest tar.xz version from here [releases](https://github.com/dappnode/DNP_PROVISIONING/releases).

 ### Loading a Docker image

 ```
-$docker load -i dnp_ethforward.tar.xz
+$docker load -i dnp_provisioning.tar.xz
 ```

 ## Contributing